vishvAsa/kalpAntaram/kANe/v3/0/Works_Consulted.md

 Godbole.
 Nandana, commentator of Manusmrti (Mandlik's edition).
 Nandapandita, author of Dattaka-mimāmga and Vaijayanti, a

-com. on Viṣnudharma-sutra.
+com. on Viṣṇudharma-sutra.
 Nārāyaṇa, commentator of Asyalāyana-srautapatra (B. I. edi

 tion) and of Asvalāyana-gphya (Nirnayasāgara edition).
 Nārāyana, commentator of Manusmrti (Mandlik's edition).